 Your wedding day involves the most important people in your life coming together to make some of its most memorable moments.
 For the last seventeen years, my wedding photography has offered me the incredible privilege of seeing into these worlds and witnessing people at their happiest.
 It is for this reason I always look to capture the real emotions and stories that make up your day – images that represent who you are.
 These photographs will become some of the most meaningful and treasured pictures you will ever have.
 And therefore, in addition to classic images of the couple, I hope to capture the beauty of a fleeting expression, a shared moment between friends, a glimpse of emotion on the face of a loved one – all of those in-between moments that are the heartbeat of your wedding day.

-WEDDING PHOTOGRAPHY: THREE KEY ASPECTS
+WEDDING PHOTOGRAPHY: IN THREE KEY PARTS

 I. THE CLASSIC SHOTS